 - Do not allow fuel to enter the groundwater, the soil, or the sewage system.

-Lift the cover 1 of the filler cap and insert the ignition key in the lock.
+Lift cover of the fuel tank filler cap and insert the ignition key into the lock.

 Danger of damage The ignition key may break if overloaded.
 Damaged ignition keys must be replaced.